lukaszkups/lukaszkups-old/content/blog/0001_new_year_resolutions.md

 ---
 kind: article
 created_at: 4 January 2015
-title: New Year Resolutions - '15 edition
+title: New Year's Resolutions - '15 edition
 tags: ['blog']
 ---

-#New Year Resolutions - '15 edition
+#New Year's Resolutions - '15 edition

 Finally I've got motivated enough to setup my website (again).
 For the long time I was complaining that I need to do it and start writing again.